swillhs/nexthol-karbon/karbon/karbon.rst

 Creating a Karbon Cluster
 +++++++++++++++++++++++++

-In this exercise you will create a production ready Kubernetes cluster with Nutanix Karbon.
+In this exercise you will create a production-ready Kubernetes cluster with Nutanix Karbon.

 #.
 In **Prism Central**, select :fa:`bars` **> Services > Karbon**.